disarm-platform/docs/api-docs/creating-and-deploying-functions/creating-and-deploying-a-new-algorithm-on-disarm-openfaas.md

 4. Docker Hub account and login details
 5. A fast internet connection

-## Registering the algorithm

-At time of writing, the _registry_ is a [YAML file](https://github.com/disarm-platform/functions-dashboard/blob/master/src/static_info.yaml), but hopefully this will change.

-1. If it's a new algorithm, add an entry to the registry.
-2. If it's an updated version, make a change if any of the fields have changed, including the image version.
-3. If there's a new use of the algorithm \(a new UI or another team using it\), add it to the registry.

 ## Creating a new algorithm

 1. Create a local copy of an existing repo, in the correct language for the new algo.
 There isn't currently a better way to copy the wrapper code and structure.